atomic-component-engine/ace/README.md

 3. `cd` into the `generator-ace` directory
 4. Run `npm install -g`
 5. cd into the working directory of your project
-6. Run `yo ace init` and follow the instructions
+6. Run `yo ace` and follow the instructions

 #### ace Init

 ![init generator](https://raw.githubusercontent.com/pjhauser/atomic-component-engine/master/gifs/init.gif)

 This task initialises the directory with the main boilerplate.
-You will be asked 5 questions:
+You will be asked 4 questions:

 1. Do you want to init this directory with ACE (Y/n)
 2. Sweet!
 What identifier should we use for your app? (e.g. my-atomic-website) *This is the name of your project in the package.json file*
-3. What is the base URL of the directory? *This is for the script and css paths of the template*
-4. Are you using Git? *This will add the base gitignore*
+3. Are you using Git? *This will add a base gitignore*
-5. Do you want your name and email to be placed in the header of all of the compoenents you create? *This is useful in teams and ace will read these details from your gitconfig if present*
+4. Do you want your name and email to be placed in the header of all of the compoenents you create? *This is useful in teams and ace will read these details from your gitconfig if present*

-Now your directory has the base boilerplate you'll want to start creating components.
+Now your directory has the ACE boilerplate you'll want to start creating components.

 #### Component generation

 You can use the same yeoman generator to create components.
 Just type:

-1. yo ace
+1. `yo ace` *ACE knows if the project is an ACE project and decides to run either init or the component generator*
 2. Select component type
 3. Name component